-Competency Behaviours

-Problem Uses rigorous logic and methods to solve difficult problems with effective

-Solving solutions

-Probes all fruitful sources for answers

-Can see hidden problems

-Is excellent at honest analysis

-Competency Behaviours Looks beyond the obvious and doesn't stop at first answers Priority Setting Spends his/her time and the time of others on what's important Quickly zeroes in on the critical few and puts the trivial many aside Can quickly sense what will help or hinder in accomplishing a goal Eliminates roadblocks Creates focus Interpersonal Savvy Relates well to all kinds of people - up, down, and sideways, inside and outside the organisation Builds appropriate rapport Builds constructive and effective relationships Uses diplomacy and tact Can diffuse even high-tension situations comfortably Communication Practises active and attentive listening.
+Competency Behaviours Problem Solving Uses rigorous logic and methods to solve difficult problems with effective solutions Probes all fruitful sources for answers Can see hidden problems Is excellent at honest analysis Looks beyond the obvious and doesn't stop at first answers Interpersonal Savvy Relates well to all kinds of people - up, down, and sideways, inside and outside the organisation Builds appropriate rapport Builds constructive and effective relationships Uses diplomacy and tact Communication Practises active and attentive listening.
 Explains information and gives instructions in clear and simple terms.
 Willingly answers questions and concerns raised by others.
 Responds in a non-defensive way when asked about errors or oversights, or when own position is challenged.
 Is confident and appropriately assertive in dealing with others.
 Deals effectively with conflict.
-Team Work Develops constructive working relationships with other team members.
+Teamwork Develops constructive working relationships with other team members.
 Has a friendly manner and a positive sense of humour.
 Works cooperatively - willingly sharing knowledge and expertise with colleagues.
 Shows flexibility - is willing to change work arrangements or take on extra tasks in the short term to help the service or team meet its commitments.
-Supports in word and action decisions that have been made by the team Self Development Personally committed to and actively works to continuously improve.
+Supports in word and action decisions that have been made by the team Time Management Uses time effectively and efficiently - values time, concentrates efforts on the more important priorities.
+Self Development Personally committed to and actively works to continuously improve.
 Understands that different situations and levels may call for different skills and approaches.
 Works to deploy strengths.
 Works on compensating for weakness and limits.